nuxt/nuxt/examples/v3/fetch/README.md

 </script>
 ```

-When navigating, you should now see "Loading post #..." on client-side, and no loading when refreshing a post.
+When navigating, you should now see `"Loading post #..."` on client-side, and no loading when refreshing a post (hard refresh on the browser).

 <img width="669" alt="fetch-nuxt3" src="https://user-images.githubusercontent.com/904724/54161844-d3544380-4453-11e9-9586-7428597db40e.gif">